 Integrated Binding: A ski binding system designed to work specifically in unison with a particular ski.
-Integrated binding is increasingly being pushed to the levels of golden industry standard as they provide better Flex by plying with the ski to increase the skier’s control of the ski and the transfer of power within the entire ski device.
+Integrated binding is increasingly being pushed to the levels of a golden industry standard as they provide better Flex by plying with the ski to increase the skier’s control of the ski and the transfer of power within the entire ski device.

-Jib: Riding skis across a surface that isn’t made of snow, for example a rail, fun box, or even pieces of fallen log.
+Jib: Riding skis across a surface that isn’t made of snow, for example, a rail, fun box, or even pieces of fallen log.